Khoisan fleur de sel is one of the top five salts in the world and is also fair trade

 At a pure and beautiful location known as Velddrif, far from any industrial activity in South Africa, a salt delicacy is harvested that is of unsurpassed quality and taste.

 What makes Khoisan fleur de sel so unique?
-Khoisan fleur de sel is the only sea salt in the world that travels through a 2,000 meter underground barrier into an underwater salt lake between the Atlantic Ocean and the salt pans.
+Khoisan fleur de sel travels through a 2,000 meter underground barrier into an underwater salt lake between the Atlantic Ocean and the salt pans.
 During this voyage it is naturally filtered through shell beds, quartz and limestone.
 This process creates a sea salt that is unique in the world, where the seawater is pumped out of the salt lake into a salt marsh made up of numerous salt pans.
 It moves through the various salt pans, with the salt becoming increasingly concentrated through evaporation, and ultimately crystallising.

 Some 95% of the harvested sea salt sinks to the bottom.
 But not the perfect sea salt, Khoisan sea salt.
 Under certain conditions salt turns into salt flakes.